|D100||Missing docstring in public module|

 |D414||Section has no content|

 Not all error codes are checked for by default.
-The default behavior is to check only error codes that are part of the PEP257 official convention.
+There are three

 The D1xx group of errors deals with missing docstring in public constructs: modules, classes, methods, etc. It is important to note how publicity is determined and what its effects are.